Old Articles About Me

 In many stations, in order to get to any binario other than track 1, you'll need to go down to an underground passage below the tracks, then back up to your desired track.
 There may be an elevator - but be prepared - you may need to drag your suitcase down and then up a flight of stairs and along a corridor.
 (And repeat the process when you arrive at your destination).
 This is one reason to try to get to the station with time to spare - and can be a problem if you're rushing to make a tight connection.

 A few times, the binario has changed shortly before the train arrives - there should be a notification on the P.A. system about this - in Italian and then in English... so stay alert. we were in a suburban station outside Rome and suddenly, after an announcement that we hadn't understood everyone left the track except us.
-We finally looked at the screen and realized that our train was coming to a different track - we had to scurry with out baggage to get to the right place in time.
+We finally looked at the screen and realized that the train we were waiting for was coming into a different track - we had to scurry with out baggage to get to the right place in time.

 On the tracks there is usually another video screen showing the next train to arrive - and in small print scrolling through the various stations where that train will stop.
 You can check to make sure your destination is listed.
 There will be an announcement - in Italian and then in English - shortly before your train pulls up.